 - if the MAC-CE indicates that the second CSI-RS burst for SCell activation is present in an SCell, then the UE may assume that the second CSI-RS burst for SCell activation is present in that SCell.
 The first slot of the second CSI-RS burst starts at the m2th SCell slot after the end of the first CSI-RS burst.
 The CSI-RS of the second burst shall have the same antenna port index, OFDM symbol allocations in a slot, same PRB allocation location as the CSI-RS of the first burst.

-- Where the CSI-RS burst is defined as four CSI-RS resources in two consecutive slots in clause 5.1.6.1.1.1, and m1 and m2 are provided by the MAC-CE and higher layer configuration.
+- Where the CSI-RS burst is defined as four CSI-RS resources in two consecutive slots in clause 5.1.6.1.1.1, and m1 and m2 are provided by the MAC-CE and higher layer configuration aperiodicTriggeringOffsetL2 and gapBetweenBursts.

 <omitted text>